ubicucsd/bootcamp_18_19/0_Hello.md

 ## Task 3: Aliview

+Okay, we have had enough of conceptual stuff.
+Let's get at it with some cool visuals.

 You will need java to proceed.
-If you do not have, go [here](java.com) and install it.
+If you do not have it, go [here](java.com) and press the big red install button in the middle of the page.

 Aliview is a sequence viewer with a bunch of builtin tools, including alignment tools.
 We will use Aliview to see what a typical dataset looks like coming out of the illumina sequencing machine and what it means, visually, to align the sequences.
 Click [here](http://www.ormbunkar.se/aliview/) and go to download the stable version for your OS.
 Next, download a neat dataset I have for you from [here](https://drive.google.com/open?id=1iIzDwKm2k_VOnen0BRwtZ9Jlf81h3t5g).
 Launch aliview, click file->open file->PC64_V48_small_reconstructed_seqs.fasta.
 Scroll to the right and notice the mess that begins to form as you scroll.
 These sequences are sourced from the same gene and have gone through many steps, so the differences between them are quite likely to be real.
 Click align in the upper left corner and click realign everything.
 Now scroll forward and observe the gaps that have been inserted by the aligner.

-Now that the sequences have been aligned, you can start asking questions like what differences between
+These sequences are actually from a broadly neutralizing antibody against HIV-1.
+The steps leading up to the data you downloaded allowed us to reveal a few specific antibody strains.
+Now that we have them aligned, we can start asking questions about the differences between them and their evolution(which is important to figuring out how to make more effective antibodies).
+If you want to go into the nitty-gritty biology behind these sequences, go [here](https://www.cell.com/immunity/pdf/S1074-7613(17)30479-X.pdf).

 ## Task 4: Explore your EC2